huww98/TimeChart/README.md

 * maxDomainExtent / minDomainExtent (number): The limit of `max - min` in xRange / yRange

   default: Infinity / 0

+# Methods

+* `chart.update()`: Request update after some options have been changed.
+You can call this as many times as needed.
+The actual update will only happen once per frame.

+* `chart.dispose()`: Dispose all the resources used by this chart instance.

 ## Interaction